smanewell/COMP-1800-Project/README.md

 9. create a folder named **views** and then create that `index.ejs` file inside of it.

 10. before we continue, we want to make sure that we tell our server that we are using `ejs` syntax.
-We do this by setting the view engine to `ejs` (which is a JavaScript-embedded html template).
+We do this by setting the view engine to `ejs` (which is a javascript-embedded html template).
 For example:

     ```javascript
     const express = require('express');